Demographics of Nepal: Languages

 Nepali (derived from Khas bhasa) is an Indo-Aryan language and is written in Devanagari script.
-Nepali was the language of the house of Gorkhas in the late 18th century and became the official, national language that serves as the lingua franca among Nepalese of different ethnolinguistic groups.
+Nepali was the language of the house of Gorkhas in the late 18th century and became the official, national language that serves as the lingua franca among Nepali of different ethnolinguistic groups.
 Maithili, Bhojpuri, Bajjika and Awadhi languages are spoken in the southern Terai.
 There has been a surge in the number and percentage of people who understand English.
 Majority of the urban and a significant number of the rural schools are English-medium schools.
 Higher education in technical, medical, scientific and engineering fields are entirely in English.
 Nepal Bhasa, the mother-tongue of the Newars, is widely used and spoken in and around Kathmandu Valley and in major Newar trade towns across Nepal.

 Other languages, particularly in the Inner Terai hill and mountain regions, are remnants of the country's pre-unification history of dozens of political entities isolated by mountains and gorges.
 These languages typically are limited to an area spanning about one day's walk.
 Beyond that distance, dialects and languages lose mutual intelligibility.
 However, there are some major languages spoken by indigenous peoples in the region: Magar and Gurung in the west-central hills, Tamang in the east-centre and Limbu in the east.
 In the high Himalayas are spoken various Tibetan languages, including Bhotia.

 Since Nepal's unification, various indigenous languages have come under threat of extinction as the government of Nepal has marginalized their use through strict policies designed to promote Nepali as the official language.
 Indigenous languages which have gone extinct or are critically threatened include Byangsi, Chonkha, and Longaba.
 Since democracy was restored in 1990, however, the government has worked to improve the marginalization of these languages.
-Tribhuvan University began surveying and recording threatened languages in 2010 and the government intends to use this information to include more languages on the next Nepalese census.
+Tribhuvan University began surveying and recording threatened languages in 2010 and the government intends to use this information to include more languages on the next Nepali census.